 In some cases, Windows user gets information regarding the file, with this error.
 Means, which file is responsible for the “driver IRQL not less or equal” error.
 So, if you have the name of that file.
 Then, you can fix this error, by renaming that corrupted file.
 But, if your computer is only showing the blue screen with “irql_not_less_or_equal” error.
 Then, you need to try all the solutions mentioned in this article.

 What are the causes behind this error?

 As I mentioned, there isn’t any specific reason, behind this error.
 The error can occur due to

 Buggy Device Driver.

 Peripheral Device. (faulty hardware)

 “A Windows user was telling that, after upgrading the motherboard.”
 He got this error when he was trying to update drivers.

 Note: If you’re using any other version of Windows, still you can try these solutions.
-Because Windows 7 and 8 works same like Windows 10.
+Because Windows 7 and 8 work the same as Windows 10.

 If you’re stuck on a BSOD error loop.
 And, unable to access your Windows.
 Then, you need to boot into safe mode, before trying out this solution.
 Safe mode is, mode of operation by application software.
 It means, in safe mode windows uses only required driver to boot the computer.
 So, if the problem is with the driver, then you will not face any error in safe mode.